What was Boris Yeltsin's Net Worth?

 Early Life

-Yeltsin was born on February 1, 1931 in Butka, Ural Oblast and then grew up in Kazan, Tatar.
-He was born into a poor family that were ethnic Russians who had lived in the area since the 18th century.
-His father was Nikolai Yeltsin and his mother was Klavdiya Vasilyevna.
+Yeltsin was born on February 1, 1931, in Butka, Ural Oblast, and then grew up in Kazan, Tatar.
+He was born into a low-income Russian family who had lived in the area since the 18th century.
+His father was Nikolai Yeltsin, and his mother was Klavdiya Vasilyevna.
 Yeltsin was not very close to his father, who was abusive to his children and wife.

-Yeltsin did well in school and studied as Pushkin High School.
-He then attended Ural Polytechnic Institute where he studied industrial and civil engineering.
+Yeltsin did well in school and studied at Pushkin High School.
+He then attended Ural Polytechnic Institute, where he studied industrial and civil engineering.
 He finished his studies in 1955 and began work with the Lower Iset Construction Directorate.
 He spent the next decade or so working on construction projects and joined the Communist Party in 1961.

 Early Career